whosonfirst/go-whosonfirst-spelunker/README.md

 ## Structure

 The structure of the Who's On First Spelunker depends on two Go language interfaces: `Spelunker` and `StandardPlacesResult`.
-These interfaces are defined in this package and the [whosonfirst/go-whosonfirst-spr](https://github.com/whosonfirst/go-whosonfirst-spr) packages respectively.
+These interfaces are defined in this package and the [whosonfirst/go-whosonfirst-spr](https://github.com/whosonfirst/go-whosonfirst-spr) package respectively.

 ### Spelunker